Teletext

 Teletext formed the basis for the World System Teletext standard (CCIR Teletext System B), an extended version of the original system.
 This standard saw widespread use across Europe starting in the 1980s, with almost all television sets including a decoder.
 Other standards were developed around the world, notably NABTS (CCIR Teletext System C) in the United States, Antiope (CCIR Teletext System A) in France and JTES (CCIR Teletext System D) in Japan, but these were never as popular as their European counterpart and most closed by the early 1990s.

+Teletext inspired the later Videotex system that enabled bi-directional communication in a format later recognised as a prototype of the World Wide Web (WWW).
+Implementations included the French Minitel and the British Prestel.
+Introduced by the General Post Office, Prestel used Teletext's display standards but instead ran over bi-directional telephone lines using modems.

 Most European teletext services continued to exist in one form or another until well into the 2000s when the expansion of the Internet precipitated a closure of some of them.
 However, many European television stations continue to provide teletext services and even make teletext content available via web and dedicated apps.

-The recent availability of digital television has led to more advanced systems being provided that perform the same task, such as MHEG-5 in the UK, and Multimedia Home Platform.
+The recent availability of digital television has led to more advanced systems being provided that perform the same task, such as MHEG-5 and Multimedia Home Platform.